Greater Kudu Fact File

 The greater kudu is a herbivore.
 During the dry season they need to drink water but in the wet season most of this is obtained from their food.

 The kudu lives on a diet of leaves, fruits, vines, flowers, grasses and herbs.

 Greater kudus hail from Africa.
 In the East of Africa they can be found in Ethiopia, Tanzania, Eritrea and Kenya.
 In this area the populations are fragmented and broken up into small groups.
 In the South they are more densely populated.
 Here they can be found in Zambia, Angola, South Africa, Zimbabwe, Namibia and Botswana.

 They live within thick bushveld, rocky hillsides and dry riverbeds.
 These areas are generally near to flowing water.

 Mating occurs towards the end of the rainy season for the greater kudu.
 The male finds a female then stands in front of her and they engage in a neck wrestle.
 After this the male follows the female around issuing a low pitched call.
-This mating ritual continues still she allows him to mate with her.
+This mating ritual continues till she allows him to mate with her.

 Gestation lasts for 8-9 months meaning the calves are born at the start of the wet season when the grass is at its highest.
 Normally this is during February or March.
 Most commonly one calf is born though on rare occasions twins may be born.

 For the first two weeks the calf is tucked away somewhere that predators will not be able to find it.
 After this they roam with the herd for the day until 6 weeks of age.
 The calf will wean from its mothers milk at 6 months of age.

 Male calves remain with the mother in the maternal herd till they are 1½ years of age.
 Females will remain for longer than this.

 Sexual maturity is reached by the greater kudu at 1 to 3 years of age.